flutter/website/src/docs/development/data-and-backend/firebase.md

 ---
 title: Firebase
-description: Docs on how to use Firebase and Firestore with Flutter.
+description: How to use Firebase and Firestore with Flutter.
 ---

 Firebase is a Backend-as-a-Service (BaaS) app development platform